 ®™Trademarks of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.

-Tordon 22K specialty herbicide s a federally Restricted Use Pesticide.
+Tordon 22K herbicide s a federally Restricted Use Pesticide.